 The good news is we have tools to help craft more structured, while still engaging web surveys.
 Tools that have been designed to reduce the time it takes to build an online survey and also improve data quality by enabling data validation and edits in real-time.

 These capabilities along with respondent engagement features like question gamification, image response lists, and video help improve the overall experience and response rate of surveys.

 What are some survey questions examples you can use to create effective online surveys?

 With so many different survey question options, how do you choose the right ones for your needs?
 Just like craftsmen have different classes of tools; ones that measure, others that cut things, and so on – so do we as survey designers.

 Broadly speaking survey questions used individually or in combination with others help you to:

 - filter respondents answering all or part of a question or survey section

-- solicit categorical responses
+- ask single and multiple-choice questions to solicit categorical responses

 - measure changes in perception/attitudes/opinions